thiagolefebure/thiagolefebure/README.md

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Looker Studio.
+- Developing dashboards on Power BI, Tableau and Looker Studio.
 - Data analysis and reporting using Google Sheets and Excel.

 📚 Projects